MrAsian/Ubuntu-Hardening-2/README.md

 - all

-  - Runs every command in the script.
+  - Runs every command in the script except for end and sys-update.
+It will ask the user wether or not they would like to have the system update.

 - disable-guest